Back to Customer Stories

 How to track your brand across ChatGPT, Perplexity, and Gemini

 Tracking LLM visibility works best as a repeatable process.
-The goal stays simple: measure how often AI systems mention your brand, how accurately they describe you, and how you compare to competitors over time.
+The goal stays simple: measure how often AI systems mention your brand and how accurately they describe you, then compare that against competitors over time.

 Here is a practical framework any team can follow.